ahmedhisham171056/jumexample/README.md

 from any browser, navigate to localhost:4200

 --> a list of all customers, and all provided numbers are shown.

 --> use Search bar to look for any Country / Status / Customer Name or phone number

+--> use PostMan test backend customer retrieval by localhost:8080/customers

+--> sample unit tests are added for API testing